 Toshiba has been providing Managed Print Services (MPS) under our industry-leading Encompass™ MPS and Fleet Optimization Program since 2003, managing our clients’ products with the elite level of service and customer satisfaction they have come to expect from Toshiba.
 Under this program, we help customers uncover the hidden costs associated with their document output devices and realize significant cost saving opportunities throughout their organization.
 Since its launch, Toshiba has completed over 80,000 Encompass assessments and has saved companies as much as 40%.
 Year after year, we continue to consolidate, simplify, and optimize print environments nationwide.

-The NASPO ValuePoint account will be administered and managed by a team of professionals dedicated to the development and consistent application of proven toolstechniques and project activities that meet and exceed our customer’s needs and expectations.
+The NASPO ValuePoint account will be administered and managed by a team of professionals dedicated to the development and consistent application of proven tools, techniques and project activities that meet and exceed our customer’s needs and expectations.
 The team is managed and guided by Executive and Account Management, Regional Sales Managers and District Sales Managers who are all well versed in the Consortium channel.
 They will be supported by a corporate support organization the comprises contract administration, implementation, marketing, billing service delivery and customer service.
 In essence, our entire organization is actively engaged in supporting NASPO ValuePoint.
 This operating structure is depicted in the chart below.

 National Account Management: NASPO ValuePoint will have a dedicated Account Management Team led by Martin Quinn, Director of Federal/Consortium Sales.
 Martin will have the autonomy and authority to make quick decisions to ensure we are meeting or exceeding all our contractual obligations and has access to an extensive infrastructure of corporate sales and service executives, technical professionals and managed print specialists who will work closely in supporting each participating State.